Avoid these common New Year’s resolution mistakes

 - Change your habits.
 Our interview with environmental psychologist and world record breaking cyclist Dr Ian Walker is the perfect resource to learn how to make habitual changes that last.
 Learn how to change a habit and you’ll be well on your way to sticking with a resolution

 All New Year’s resolutions need a helping hand.
-Get your nutrition on track with our Winter Performance Bundle – you’ll get everything you need to train and keep healthy this winter, while enjoying your favourite sports nutrition at the best price
+Get your nutrition on track with our full range of natural sports nutrition - get everything you need to train and keep healthy this winter, while enjoying your favourite sports nutrition at the best price